-Campers love riding in our horse corral and on trails through the 60 beautiful acres of our own private woods.
+Campers love riding in our horse corral and on trails through the 100 beautiful acres of our own private woods.
 We have ten horses and three specialized instructors that make for an exciting and popular western riding program.
 Campers can help with the grooming and care of the horses and can also choose to go on extended lunch rides for an afternoon picnic.

 Between riding on our challenging obstacle course and traversing our many acres of camp terrain, some campers even learn how to ride a bike for the first time.
 We also travel to beautiful state parks in the local area to go on daylong mountain bike rides for particularly enthusiastic riders.

-Our state-of-the-art high ropes course is an exciting challenge!
+Our high ropes course is an exciting challenge!
 Campers climb through the space loops, hustle up the giant ladder and develop confidence and team-building skills as they tackle these and other stimulating, high ropes elements.
 Our five specially- trained ropes staff facilitate this activity.

 Our seven hard courts are home to our very popular tennis program.
-Local tennis pro Tom Bain leads three excellent instructors who teach at all levels of the game and are sure to improve your child’s skills with group or individual lessons.
+Local tennis pro Tom Bain leads excellent instructors who teach at all levels of the game and are sure to improve your child’s skills with group or individual lessons.
 Our regular tournaments are a great opportunity for campers to participate at a high level and get some fun competition.

 Our air-conditioned health center is staffed by our pediatrician, team of 6 nurses and health center coordinator.
 Our health center staff are attentive and sensitive to the needs of each camper and are always highly communicative with parents whenever necessary.
 Health and safety are top priorities for us at Schodack.